Humminghead/pyft232gpio/README.md

 # pyft232gpio
-Simle project that demonstarte how to use ft232h gpio from Python
+Simple project that demonstarte how to use ft232h gpio from Python